Shenette Scille, Psy.D.

 Shenette was born and raised in New York City and is of Caribbean background.
-She attended the University of Central Florida where she received her Bachelors of Science degree in Psychology.
-She then went on to pursue her Masters and Doctorate of Psychology degree in Clinical Psychology from the Florida School of Professional Psychology at Argosy University.
-Shenette has experience working in various clinical settings, including, middle school, high school, outpatient community mental health, and college counseling centers.
+She is a licensed psychologist in the state of New York.
+Shenette received her Bachelors of Science degree in Psychology from the University of Central Florida and her Masters and Doctorate of Psychology degree in Clinical Psychology from the Florida School of Professional Psychology at Argosy University.
+Shenette has clinical experience working with children, adolescents, and young adults of diverse backgrounds in various settings, such as, middle and high schools, outpatient community mental health, and college counseling centers.
 Her clinical interests include anxiety, depression, stress, relational challenges, bullying experiences, the intersectionality of identities, multicultural concerns and social justice, and self-esteem challenges.
+She has a growing passion for group therapy, working with international, marginalized, first-generation, and low income students.
 Shenette uses a multicultural and strengths based approach to therapy and also integrates interpersonal process, cognitive behavioral, person-centered, and mindfulness and meditation interventions.
-She strives to provide a safe and warm environment uniquely to each individual to address their needs and work towards self-efficacy.
+She strives to provide a safe and warm environment uniquely to each person to address their needs and work towards self-efficacy.